Habib-Ashraf-Hassan/SQL-grouping-data/README.md

 # SQL-grouping-data
-This repo is about the assignment on PLP on Databases: week 12
+This repo is about the project  on PLP on Databases

 I ended up using human_stampede.csv